-Description You can work with the program nodes that have been added to the program tree by using the icons in the bottom of the program tree. the lse the toolbar at the ba ase of the Program Tree to modify the Program Tree.
-Program Tree toolbar Undo & Redo & undo and redo changes to commands.
-Move Up & & & changes the position of a node.
-Cut cuts a node and allows it to be used for other actions (e.g., paste it on other place on the Program Tree). Сору copies a node and allows it to be used for other actions (e.g., paste it on other place on the Program Tree).
-Paste pastes a node that was previously cut or copied.
-Delete removes a node from the Program Tree.
-Suppress suppresses specific nodes on the Program Tree.
-Search Button Search in the Program Tree.
-Tap the icon to exit search.
+You can work with the program nodes that have been added to the program tree by using the icons in the bottom of the program tree.

+Icons in the Program Tree toolbar

+5 Undo & Redo ¢ undo and redo changes to commands.
+Move Up & Move Down ▲ & ↓ changes the position of a node.
+Cut × cuts a node and allows it to be used for other actions (e.g., paste it on other place on the Program Tree). Сору copies a node and allows it to be used for other actions (e.g., paste it on other place on the Program Tree).
+Paste Ē pastes a node that was previously cut or copied Delete Ŵ removes a node from the Program Tree.
+Suppress () suppresses specific nodes on the Program Tree Search Button ٩ search in the Program Tree.
+Tap the icc